Home » Health Conditions » Cancer Types

 How common is male breast cancer?

 Women are about a hundred times more likely to get breast cancer than men, and male breast cancer comprises only one percent of all breast cancers.
-This is one of the male that brings relief, since it is such a rare condition.
+This is one of the male breast cancer facts that brings relief, since it is such a rare condition.
 According to the American Cancer Society, about 1,970 cases of male breast cancer are reported per year, which leads to less than 400 deaths, whereas in the case of women, there are about 40,000 breast cancer-related deaths annually.

 What are the male breast cancer signs?